After 25 years crippled and in pain, modern surgical techniques offer hope to local woman

 UPDATE 15 FEB 2019:

 Today Caro was let go from her $60-dollar-a week, sit-down job in a local restaurant kitchen due to her boss’ growing worry over her fragile condition.
-So she now owes rent, utilities and medical bills and has no income at all.
+They are holding a place for her when she recovers, but for the moment she will owe rent, utilities and medical bills and has no income at all.

 So, if anyone out there has or knows of any type of work she can do from home (or that requires little standing or walking), please let us know.
 Caro is educated, very intelligent and personable.
 She would make an excellent front desk receptionist, for example .